 Walking into that church 28 years ago has everything to do with my walking into this church today.

-The discomfort, the real dis-ease, that I felt when Ruby asked me to offer a reflection on a subject that I and all white folks know well serves as evidence that white silence is a real thing.
+The discomfort, the real dis-ease, that I felt when Ruby asked me to offer a reflection on a subject that I and all white folks know all too well serves as evidence that white silence is a real thing.
 My own dis-ease also reveals the distance I have yet to go in my own journey of recovery from racism.

 The dis-ease I feel at this moment is not much different in terms of its severity than the dis-ease I experienced 28 years ago when I walked down those church stairs.
-The shame, the sadness, the confusion, the wanting to get it right but not knowing how, and most of all, the inner knowledge that delusion and denial and cowardice and a resistance to vulnerability are at the heart of this dis-ease, a dis-ease that is noxious and deadly, a dis-ease that thrives on deep denial and an adherence to secrecy that keeps us locked in sanctuaries of silence.
+The shame, the sadness, the confusion, the wanting to get it right but not knowing how, and, most of all, the inner knowledge that delusion and denial and cowardice and a resistance to vulnerability are at the heart of this dis-ease, a dis-ease that is noxious and deadly, a dis-ease that thrives on deep denial and an adherence to secrecy that keeps us locked in sanctuaries of silence.

 I have come to believe that to be white in this country is to be either a racist in denial, a racist by choice, or a racist in recovery.
 As simple as that.

 Those of us who are white have been swimming all our lives in an ocean of white supremacy that is so pervasive, so omnipresent, so deep that we don’t even know we are wet.
 But that is no excuse.
 One can no longer claim innocence . . . if one ever could.
 No one can feign ignorance.
 Say, “I don’t know.”
-We are living in revelatory times when the mask is being torn off in awful and violent ways in real time over and over again.

 To say one doesn’t know, is really to say one refuses to look.
 We call this denial, knowing full well that once one looks, once one sees, one cannot un-see, meaning one is then responsible.